craigdsouza/Shikherverma.github.io/_posts/2018-09-10-Station-wise-hourly-IMD-precipitation-data.md

 I recently came across their new web app: [http://aws.imd.gov.in/](http://aws.imd.gov.in/), which allows users to select a state and view a table of hourly precipitation for all stations in the state.
 Preview can be seen in Fig.1 below.

 > **Clarification**: the web-app still does not allow downloads, only viewing.
-Downloads I assume are only for authorized access, however we're now archiving the web-app's data so it can be downloaded by anyone (For more details, read section 2 on this page).
-Please see this [link](https://www.dropbox.com/sh/b9q0fo5rtuv0e8a/AABL5FvzCb-I-JiSzdiP0zXOa?dl=0) for a bulk download of hourly data for all states.
-As of now, the data available is for the months **June**,**July**,**August**,2018 for the **AWS** station type.
+Downloads I assume are only for government access, however we're now archiving the web-app's data so it can be downloaded by anyone (For more details on how, read section 2 on this page).
+Please see this [link](https://craigdsouza.github.io/data/IMD-Hourly-Precipitation-Data) for the archived hourly data for all states.
+As of now, the data available is for the months **June**,**July**,**August**,2018 for the **ARG** and **AWS** station types.

 |![Preview of IMD AWS Web App](/img/posts/imdaws/data-preview.PNG)|
 |:--:|